oliviergimenez/capture-recapture-review/make_sense.md

 The next step was to annotate this file to determine the methods used.
 I’m afraid `R` cannot help, and I had to do it by hand.
 I read the >200 titles and abstracts and added my tags in an extra column.
 Took me 2 hours or so.
 The task was cumbersome but very interesting.
 I enjoyed seeing what my colleagues have been working on.
 There were a few papers that I didn't know the existence of, and several others that I was pleased to spot again.
 The results are in [this file](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv).

 By focusing the annotation on the methodological journals, I ignored all the methodological papers that had been published in other non-methodological journals like, among others, Ecology, Journal of Applied Ecology, Conservation Biology and Plos One which welcome methods.
 I address this issue below.
-In brief, I scanned the corpus of ecological papers and tagged all methodological papers; I also moved them to the [file of methodological papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv) and added a column to keep track of the paper original (methodological vs ecological corpus).
+In brief, I scanned the corpus of ecological papers and tagged all methodological papers (126 in total); I moved them to the [file of methodological papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv) and added a column to keep track of the paper original (methodological vs ecological corpus).

 Ecological papers
 -----------------